 Engage Your Audience

 All of these marketing ideas have one thing in common, engaging with your audience.
-Asking audience opinions, getting feedback, and any ambient conversations that are had about your brand are all part of an overall advertising strategy that creates user-generated content.
+Asking audience opinions, getting feedback, and any ambient conversations you have about your brand are all part of an overall advertising strategy that creates user-generated content.
 Not only is this the best bang for your buck, but it also creates a community around your brand.
 It helps turn a one-time gift purchaser into a loyal return customer.

 Don’t assume that being late to the game means you’re already out.
 The holidays are the perfect time to revamp and renew your marketing campaign, jumping in hot with surveys, giveaways, gift promotions/discounts, influencers collabs, picture contests, and more.